mehulagg/gitlab/doc/development/chaos_endpoints.md

 This endpoint will simulate the unexpected death of a worker process using a `kill` signal.

-Since this endpoint uses the `KILL` signal, the worker is not given a chance to cleanup or shutdown.
+Because this endpoint uses the `KILL` signal, the worker isn't given an opportunity to cleanup or shutdown.

 ```plaintext
 GET /-/chaos/kill